Griffon26/gaserver/docs/how_to_decode_login_server_protocol.md

 ## How to decode the login server protocol

-This document describes how to capture traffic between the login server and a Tribes Ascend client and how to turn it into a readable format that you can use to discover the meaning of the protocol.
+This document describes how to capture traffic between the login server and a Global Agenda client and how to turn it into a readable format that you can use to discover the meaning of the protocol.